Influence-based Attributions can be Manipulated: Conclusion Future Work

 \section{Conclusion \& Future Work}

 While past work has mostly focused on feature attributions, in this paper we exhibit realistic incentives to manipulate data attributions.
 Motivated by the incentives, we propose attacks to manipulate outputs from a popular data attribution tool -- Influence Functions.
-We demonstrate the success of our attacks experimentally on standard datasets.
+We demonstrate the success of our attacks experimentally on multiclass logistic regression models on ResNet features and standard tabular fairness datasets.
 Our work lays bare the vulnerablility of influence-based attributions to manipulation and serves as a cautionary tale when using them in adversarial circumstances.

-Some future directions include exploring different threat models, additional use-cases, manipulating other kinds of data attribution tools and scaling influence manipulation to larger models.
+While logistic regression is a good starting point for formulating and solving a new problem and these models are still relevant in many domains, we do think attacking influence functions for large models is an interesting avenue for future research.
+Some other future directions include exploring different threat models, additional use-cases and manipulating other kinds of data attribution tools.